tcottrell321/Loan_Application_Screener/README.md

 Regardless of the model, having Human Underwriters to check all loan applications either 100% or by statistical sampling -- should be put in place as a backup review process.
 It is also important from a regulation standpoint, that all candidates are given fair treatment under the law and that the ML Model does not contain unlawful bias's by rejecting specific "classes" of applicants.

-Given that our Target Output is not continuous data, using a Balanced Accuracy Score Comparison can produce very erroneous conclusions.
-Never-the-less, looking at the accuracy, the model with the highest accuracy was the Random Oversampling model being correct 66% of the time.
-The SMOTE and ClusterCentroids models both came in at 65.3%, with the Combination Model producing the lowest accuracy the models varied slightly in their accuracy from a low of of 53.3%.

-A better measure is the Confusion Matrix.